vinceallenvince/EmpireJS2014/README.md

 * [Bit-Shadow Press](http://github.com/vinceallenvince/Bit-Shadow-Press)
 * [Fractal Bit-Shadows](http://github.com/vinceallenvince/Fractal-Bit-Shadows)

-You can also find the slides from this talk in /pdf.
+You can also find the slides from this talk at http://vinceallenvince.github.io/EmpireJS2014/pdf/EmpireJS-2014.pdf